ue-code/steelprofileselection/README.md

    ```bash
    python steelprofileselection.py
    ```
-2. The program fetches data for the specified steel profiles and saves it to an Excel file named profil_verileri.xlsx.
+2. The program fetches data for the specified steel profiles and saves it to an Excel file named  `profil_verileri.xlsx`.
 3. You can add the required profiles for data extraction to the relevant section of the code block.

 ## Features